This post covers how to visit London's Imperial War Museum.

 The Imperial War Museum is an organization comprised of five locations around England.

-However, when in London, references to the ‘Imperial War Museum’ specifically mean the war museum in the southern part of town.
+However, when in London, references to the ‘Imperial War Museum,' or the IWM London, specifically mean the war museum in the southern part of town.

-One of the most powerful and impressive museums in London, the Imperial War Museum is a world-class visitor attraction and, best of all, is totally free!
+One of the most powerful and impressive museums in London, the Imperial War Museum is a world-class visitor attraction and, best of all, there is no entrance fee!

 For more information on London during the Blitz, make sure to check out our fascinating World War II Walking Tour.